Key insights

 Private equity (PE) and real estate investment trusts (REITs) SNF disclosures extended to all providers

 CMS states its concerns with quality of care furnished by PE-owned and REIT-owned skilled nursing facilities (SNFs) extend to all other provider types, as well.
-Therefore, CMS proposes expanding proposed disclosure requirements for SNFs (see call-out box for details) to all providers and suppliers that complete Form CMS 855A.
+Therefore, CMS proposed expanding proposed disclosure requirements for SNFs (see call-out box for details) to all providers and suppliers that complete Form CMS 855A.

 CMS proposed PE, REIT disclosure requirements for SNFs

-Review CLA’s article on the definitions and details related to proposed disclosures requirements for PE- and REIT-owned SNFs that CMS is considering applying to all provider types.CMS believes collecting this information from all providers will help determine whether a similar connection exists with respect to non-SNF providers and suppliers and help CMS take measures to improve beneficiary quality of care to the extent such connections exist.
+Review CLA’s article on the definitions and details related to proposed disclosures requirements for PE- and REIT-owned SNFs that CMS is considering applying to all provider types.

-Since the PE and REIT definitions used in the SNF proposed rule would not be limited to SNFs, CMS seeks comments from all provider and supplier types that complete the Form CMS-855A on the propriety of those definitions.
+Since the PE and REIT definitions used in the SNF proposed rule would not be limited to SNFs, CMS sought comments from all provider and supplier types that complete the Form CMS-855A on the propriety of those definitions.

 Quality, value-based, interoperability reporting programs